Azure/Industrial-IoT/docs/opc-publisher/troubleshooting.md

 [Retrieve the logs](./observability.md) from publisher and examine.

-If you disabled console output of the logs and are not monitoring metrics, enable diagnostics output to the console using the `--di` command line option.
+If you disabled console output of the logs and are not monitoring metrics, enable diagnostics output to the console using the `--di` c[command line options](./commandline.md).
 Using the logs:

 - Observe data throughput and make sure that the data changes over time are as you are expecting.
 - Check whether all endpoints are connected.
 This can be seen during session establishment and in the periodic diagnostic logs.